frankhjung/article-quickcheck/quickcheck.md

 Given "123" then expect "123"
 ```

-But, in property based tests we are looking at the behaviour of any field that
+In comparison, property based tests we are looking at the behaviour of any field
-matches the input type.
+that matches the input type.
 In pseudo code this looks like:

 ```text
 For any lowercase alphanumeric string then expect the same string but in uppercase.